Lupus – Diagnosis, Symptoms, and Treatment

-Inflammation of the lining of the heart (pericarditis) or abdominal cavity (peritonitis) often results in chest pain and abdominal pain, respectively.
+Inflammation of the heart’s lining (pericarditis) or abdominal cavity (peritonitis) often results in chest pain and abdominal pain, respectively.
 Patients with kidney involvement (lupus nephritis) may develop frothy urine, swelling in the legs, and high blood pressure.
 Severe disease can lead to kidney failure.

 Lupus is diagnosed based on the patient’s symptoms, physical examination findings, and laboratory tests.
-Your doctor will usually check a comprehensive metabolic panel to evaluate your kidney and liver function.
-In addition, they will also typically check a complete blood count, ESR (erythrocyte sedimentation rate), CRP (C-reactive protein), and complement levels.
+Your doctor will check a comprehensive metabolic panel to evaluate your kidney and liver function.
+In addition, they will also review a complete blood count, ESR (erythrocyte sedimentation rate), CRP (C-reactive protein), and complement levels.